-Figure A.4: “Population layer” with the example of an initial population over the whole study area (black rectangle) used in the lynx SE-IBM using the habitat model.
+Figure A.3: “Population layer” with the example of an initial population over the whole study area (black rectangle) used in the lynx SE-IBM using the habitat model.
 Limits of the countries (main text, Fig. 1) are overlaid in black over the map.
 Areas for the Vosges-Palatinian (blue), Black Forest (purple), Jura (green) and Alpine (red) populations were defined using the cells of lynx regular presence as in 2017-2018.
 Each cell of the gridded study area was assigned the population from its closest cell of lynx regular presence.
-White dots represent one initial population (i.e., simulated lynx released at the beginning of one simulation replicate) generated using the cells of lynx regular presence, the density or number of lynx in each population and the habitat layer to place these theoretical individuals in breeding or dispersal habitats.
-A different initial population was used at each simulation replicate; we used the same cells of lynx regular presence, the same density or number of lynx in each population and the same habitat layer, only the generated locations, and chosen sex and age for unknown individuals, were different.
+White dots represent one initial population (i.e., simulated lynx released at the beginning of one simulation replicate) generated using the cells of lynx regular presence, the density or number of lynx in each population and the “habitat layer” to place these theoretical individuals in breeding or dispersal habitats.
+A different initial population was used at each simulation replicate; we used the same cells of lynx regular presence, the same density or number of lynx in each population and the same “habitat layer”, only the generated locations, and chosen sex and age for unknown individuals, were different.

 SE-IBM rules according to lynx ecology (SE-IBM 4th component)

-Lynx individuals are simulated over a landscape represented as a grid of 1 km² resolution covering the whole study area and encompassing the four lynx populations (main text, Fig. 1).
+Lynx individuals are simulated over a landscape represented as a grid of 1 km² resolution, covering the whole study area and encompassing the four lynx populations (main text, Fig. 1).
 The gridded study area resolution corresponds to lynx’s perceptual range (Haller & Breitenmoser, 1986) as well as to the resolution of previous lynx IBMs (Kramer-Schadt et al., 2004, 2011; Kramer-Schadt, Revilla, & Wiegand, 2005).
-Two variables characterize the gridded study area: a probability of lynx-vehicle collision between zero and one (“Collision layer”, Fig. A.2) and a habitat type among “breeding”, “dispersal”, “matrix”, and “barrier” (“Habitat layer”, Fig. A.3).
+Two variables characterize the gridded study area: a probability of lynx-vehicle collision between zero and one (“Collision layer”, Fig. A.1) and a habitat type among “breeding”, “dispersal”, “matrix”, and “barrier” (“Habitat layer”, Fig. A.2).
 Simulated individuals are characterized by their “disperser” (i.e., not established on a territory and in search of one) or “resident” status (i.e., established on a defined territory), their age and their sex.

-Simulated resident individuals follow rules on a yearly time step (Fig. A.5).
-They do not move (i.e., their movement inside their territory is not simulated), they hold a territory and they may reproduce once a year.
-They suffer two types of annual mortality: a fixed baseline mortality and a spatial one derived from the collision layer.
-Simulated dispersing lynx follow rules on a daily time step (Fig. A.5).
+Simulated resident individuals follow rules on a yearly time step (Fig. A.4).
+They do not move (i.e., their movements inside their territory are not simulated), they hold a territory and they may reproduce once a year.
+They suffer two types of annual mortality: a fixed baseline mortality and a spatial one derived from the “collision layer”.
+Simulated dispersing lynx follow rules on a daily time step (Fig. A.4).
 They do not have a territory yet and move every day along the gridded study area, searching for a place to establish themselves.
-Their dispersal movement (Fig. A.6) and search for a territory (Fig. A.7) are driven by the habitat layer.
-At each step individuals can die from the spatial mortality derived from the collision layer, and daily from a fixed baseline mortality.
+Their dispersal movements (Fig. A.5) and search for a territory (Fig. A.6) are driven by the “habitat layer”.
+At each step, individuals can die from the spatial mortality derived from the “collision layer”, and daily from a fixed baseline mortality.